-What laws apply to tenants and landlords in Fairfax County?Key laws that govern tenant-landlord relationships in Fairfax County are the Virginia Residential Landlord and Tenant Act (VRLTA), Chapter 13 - Landlord and Tenant and the Virginia Uniform Statewide Building Code (VUSBC.)
+Some key laws that govern tenant-landlord relationships in Fairfax County are the Virginia Residential Landlord and Tenant Act (VRLTA), Chapter 12 of the Fairfax County Code, and the Virginia Uniform Statewide Building Code (VUSBC.)

 RENT AND FEES